SAP-samples/cap-local-development-workshop/exercises/01/README.md

 [cds] - connect to db > sqlite { url: 'db.sqlite' }
 ```

+Notice what you _don't_ see too - there are no "init from ..." log lines now as there is no deployment (which is the mechanism to which this data loading belongs) to be done - the CAP server will not try to deploy to something that's persistent like our database file.

 Now when you make modifications to the data, the modifications persist within the database file, across CAP server restarts too of course.

 ### Work directly at the database layer with the SQLite CLI